Thinking Hard Strategies: A Teacher's GuideEarly years children aged 5-7 in maroon sweatshirts engage with puzzles and blocks at learning stations.

 Building on the foundation of 'thinking hard' strategies, we can further enhance cognitive effort by incorporating a variety of techniques into the learning process.
 These strategies act as a toolbox, each tool designed to stimulate different aspects of cognitive effort and promote deep thinking.

-1. Structural Learning's Block Building Strategy: This innovative approach uses physical blocks to represent abstract ideas, making complex concepts tangible and easier to understand.
+1. Structural Learning's Block Building Strategy: This effective approach uses physical blocks to represent abstract ideas, making complex concepts tangible and easier to understand.
 It's like constructing a 3D model of your thoughts, providing a visual and tactile way to explore ideas.

 3. Graphic Organizers: As mentioned earlier, these visual tools can be incredibly effective in helping students organise their thoughts and understand complex ideas.
 They provide a visual roadmap, guiding students through the landscape of their own thinking.